ariary/cfuzz/README.md

-  -emin, --stderr-min         filter to only display if stderr characters number is lesser than n -emax, --stderr-max         filter to only display if stderr characters number is greater than n -eeq,  --stderr-equal       filter to only display if stderr characters number is equal to n
+  -emin, --stderr-min         filter to only display if stderr characters number is lesser than n -emax, --stderr-max         filter to only display if stderr characters number is greater than n -eeq,  --stderr-equal       filter to only display if stderr characters number is equal to n -ew,   --stderr-word        filter to only display if stderr cointains specific word
 ```

 **execution time filters:**